iffse/pay-respects/README.md

 ## Rule Files

 Rule files are parsed at compilation.
-What actually gets compiled is a HashMap that contains patterns and suggestions for a specific command.
+Everything in rule files is converted to Rust code before compiling.

 Syntax of a rule file (placed under [rules](./rules)):
 ```toml